vaughankraska/timeseries_analysis/final_document.md

 # Background
-Forecasting spring runoff and river levels is a critical aspect of resource management in regions like the Gallatin River in Montana.
+Forecasting spring runoff and river levels is a critical aspect of resource management in regions like the Gallatin Valley in Montana.
 Accurate predictions of water flow can provide vital information for farmers, recreators, and downstream residents, enabling them to plan and prepare for changing water conditions and floods.
 This paper seeks to explore the various factors that influence spring runoff and to analyze the feasibility of transfer functions for forecasting water levels in the Gallatin Canyon, taking into account exogenous variables like precipitation and temperature.

 For recreators such as kayakers, rafters, and fishermen, understanding river levels is crucial for safety and optimizing enjoyment (the author and author's father have been kayaking this river together for over 20 years).
 White water kayakers, for example, need to know when the river is at its peak flow to maximize the thrill while ensuring safe conditions.
 Additionally there are two commercial rafting companies on the section of interest whose business is directly impacted by the peak water period as it means closing their doors to customers for safety concerns.
 Similarly, fishermen rely on water level forecasts to determine the best times for fishing trips.
 Furthermore the city of Bozeman's residence, located 40 miles downstream, are directly impacted by flooding of the Gallatin River and nearby tributaries.